Depleted uranium: Storage

+The U.S. government has been converting depleted UF6 to solid uranium oxides for use or disposal.
+Such disposal of the entire DUF6 inventory could cost anywhere from US$15 million to US$450 million.

+The vulnerability of DUF6 storage cylinders to terrorist attack is also a matter of concern.

 Military applications

-Depleted uranium is very dense; at 19,050 kg/m3, it is 1.67 times as dense as lead, only slightly less dense than tungsten and gold, and 84% as dense as osmium or iridium, which are the densest known substances under standard (i.e., Earth-surface) pressures.
-Consequently, a DU projectile of given mass has a smaller diameter than an equivalent lead projectile, with less aerodynamic drag and deeper penetration because of a higher pressure at point of impact.
+Depleted uranium is very dense; at 19,050 kg/m3, it is 1.67 times as dense as lead, only slightly less dense than tungsten and gold, and only 16% less than osmium or iridium, which are the densest known substances under standard (i.e., Earth-surface) pressures.
+Consequently, a DU projectile of given mass has a smaller diameter than an equivalent lead projectile with the same kinetic energy, with less aerodynamic drag and deeper penetration because of a higher pressure at point of impact.
 DU projectiles are inherently incendiary because they become pyrophoric upon impact with the target.

 Armor plate

 Because of its high density, depleted uranium can also be used in tank armor, sandwiched between sheets of steel armor plate.
-For instance, some late-production M1A1 and M1A2 Abrams tanks built after 1998 have DU modules integrated into their Chobham armor, as part of the armor plating in the front of the hull and the front of the turret, and there is a program to upgrade the rest.
+For instance, some late-production M1A1 and M1A2 Abrams tanks built after 1998 have DU modules integrated into their Chobham armor, as part of the armor plating in the front of the turret, and there is a program to upgrade older tanks.